gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 ## 4.1.
 Delta in DataSphere
 ### 4.1.1.
 Full Data Loading

-Source Table - Non Delta
+Local Source Table - Non Delta

-Target Table - Delta
+Local Target Table - Delta

 Transformation flow - We can only choose "Initial Only" in "load type"